gandos/OneTool/target/security-recon.agent.md

 ## Workflow

+0. **Load language-specific instruction files explicitly.** Do not rely on `applyTo` auto-attach — in VS Code 1.106 / Copilot Chat 0.33.3, `applyTo` is a chat-level mechanism that does not reliably fire inside a subagent's isolated context when files are opened through tool calls. **You must read the relevant instruction files yourself before doing any analysis.**

+   At the start of the run, detect which languages are present (one quick scan):
+   - **Java** present if the repo contains any of: `pom.xml`, `build.gradle`, `build.gradle.kts`, `settings.gradle`, `*.java`, `*.kt`, `*.kts`, `*.groovy`, `*.jsp`.
+   - **.NET** present if the repo contains any of: `*.csproj`, `*.fsproj`, `*.vbproj`, `*.sln`, `Directory.Packages.props`, `global.json`, `*.cs`, `*.cshtml`, `*.razor`.
+   - **Node.js** present if the repo contains any of: `package.json`, `*.js`, `*.mjs`, `*.cjs`, `*.ts`, `*.mts`, `*.cts`, `*.jsx`, `*.tsx`.

+   For each detected language, read the corresponding instruction file and treat its content as authoritative detection rules for that language for the rest of this run:
+   - Java present → read `.github/instructions/security-review-java.instructions.md`.
+   - .NET present → read `.github/instructions/security-review-dotnet.instructions.md`.
+   - Node.js present → read `.github/instructions/security-review-nodejs.instructions.md`.

+   If an instruction file is missing, note it in the short summary you return to the orchestrator (`"language X detected but security-review-X.instructions.md missing — using built-in defaults"`) and continue.

 1. Detect top-level modules (`pom.xml`, `*.sln`/`*.csproj`, `package.json`, `nx.json`, `lerna.json`, `turbo.json`).
 For monorepos, treat each module separately.
 2. Fill `tech-stack.md`.
 3. Enumerate endpoints → fill `endpoints.md`.
-Use `search` / `usages` against the framework annotations listed above rather than reading every file.
+Use `search` / `usages` against the framework annotations listed above rather than reading every file. **Coverage is mandatory:**
+   - Run a separate `search` for **every** annotation/method-pattern listed under "Detection cues" for the languages present.
+Do not stop after the first framework hits.
+   - For each match, open the handler file and resolve the request DTO type and response DTO type before writing the detail block.
+If the handler signature is `(@RequestBody FooDto)`, open `FooDto` and walk every field; do the same for the response type.
+Recurse into nested DTOs.
+   - Do not skip endpoints because they "look trivial".
+A static `GET /health` still gets a row + a detail block (with a minimal response body).
+   - After enumerating, count the rows in the summary table and the detail blocks.
+They must match.
+Add the coverage-check verification line at the end of `endpoints.md`.
 4. For each non-trivial endpoint, trace the top-level flow → fill `data-flow.md`.
 Stop at 5 frames.
 Be honest about branches you truncated.
 5. Fill `datastores.md`.
 6. Fill `external-services.md`.
-7. Produce `INDEX.md` last, with deliberate nominations of candidate hot-spots per vulnerability class.
+7. Produce `INDEX.md` last, with deliberate nominations of candidate hot-spots per vulnerability class. `INDEX.md` must include a line: `Endpoint coverage: <N> total endpoints across <M> modules.
+All have detail blocks in endpoints.md.` If coverage is incomplete, do not write `INDEX.md` — go back to step 3.

 ## Output discipline